PatrickG07/TickTackTo/README.md

 # TickTackTo
-TickTackTo with an KI / AI
+TickTackTo with a Bot

-An small game with an KI / AI that is always against you
+An small game with a Bot that is always against you